Governor Tom McCall's Administration

 But I could neither then nor now promise to call the Legislature to Salem next January.
 Circumstances may well dictate a special legislative session before that time, or after it.

-I am committed to support of a constitutional amendment permitting annual session of the Legislature, but I cannot make a pledge to begin that tradition though governmental action until we have fulfilled our promise to achieve tax reform.
+I am committed to support of a constitutional amendment permitting annual session of the Legislature, but I cannot make a pledge to begin that tradition though gubernatorial action until we have fulfilled our promise to achieve tax reform.
 This well could require one or more special sessions, the timing of which would be dictate d by your own actions and the decisions of the people.

 It isn’t that the executive and legislative are bereft of the ability to think new and innovate.
 But if a cause is exemplary, we should keep coming back to it; you can be assured that it will keep coming back to us.